ThunderFly-aerospace/TF-G1/docs/rotor_blades.md

 ## TF-G1 Rotor Blades

 TF-G1 rotor blades are multilayer wood-composite autogyro rotor blades.
-The each blade is CNC machined in tandem with the second rotor blade to maintain precise balance of each rotor pair.
+The each blade is carefully CNC machined in tandem with the second rotor blade to maintain precise balance of each rotor pair.
 The blade construction is based on wood-fiber-wood sendwitch, where internal stringer core is dimensioned to windstand 4kN centrifugal force corresponding to 1500 RPM.
 Rotor blades has delta-3 rotor head mount.